-Most musicians finally find their tone when upgrading to some of the best gear available to them along their journey.
+Most musicians finally find their tone when upgrading to some of the best gear available to them.

 Some of this equipment only becomes available with time and saving many pennies.
 This can take a long time and musical instrument insurance is the last thing on your mind.